yid164/speedline-solution-project/README.md

 #### Answer

     1. Yes, the "mushup" is feasible.
-I could reach it by using Google Maps API and getting resource from Environment Canada.
+I could reach it by using Google Maps API and getting resources from Environment Canada.

     2. Key Functions:

         a.
-The most important key function is maps, the function could shows the Google Map on the front end, and the target cities should be marked.
+The most important key function is the map, the function could show the Google Map on the front end, and the target cities should be marked.

         b.
-Then it should have the function shows the weathers once user clike the marked cities.
+Then it should have the function show the weather once user click the marked cities.

     3. Project Technologies: